jakerobers/receipt_gen/README.md

 ## Usage

-You will notice there is a usage.txt file.
+You will notice there is a usage.js file.
 Edit this to fit your needs.
 When you're ready to generate a receipt, run the following:

 ```
 cat usage.js | node